hyperquantum/PMP/README.txt

    add MinGW to Windows User PATH  (see MinGW FAQ)
 * Download and install Qt 5
    --> http://qt-project.org/downloads  --> Qt Online Installer for Windows
+   add the Qt MinGW bin directory to the Windows User PATH  (e.g. C:\Qt\5.2.1\mingw48_32\bin)
+      make sure to put this directory TO THE LEFT of the MinGW path that is already there
 * Download and build taglib
    --> http://taglib.github.io/  --> download sourcecode
     unpack sourcecode